dhiraj2130/SendEmailApplication/README.md

 what needs to be done :
 1. External load balancer, gateway needs to be configured which can increase the intial set up cost.

-ng new myproject --style=scss
-UI validation rules:
-all the fields are required
-subject minimum 3 characters : assumed. no requirments specified contents minimum 3 characters : assumed . no requirements specified the field is invalid and it’s dirty (the field is touched/edited), or the field is invalid and the form is submitted

-certify to be tested on ....